• Skip to primary navigation

 Instructions

-• In a large dutch oven brown steak (roasts) on all sides in a hot pan with vegetable oil.
-The browning adds so much flavor, so be sure and brown the meat well.
-Add more oil if necessary to brown all the roasts.
+• In a large Dutch oven, brown the steak roasts on all sides in a hot pan with vegetable oil.
+Ensure thorough browning for added flavor.
+Add more oil if needed.

-• Cover the pan with a tight-fitting lid and roast in a preheated 350º oven for about 3 hrs until the meat is fork-tender.
-It could take longer than 3 hours to become fork-tender, it just depends on how thick the roasts are to begin with.
+• Cover the pan with a tight-fitting lid and roast in a preheated 325º oven for about 2.5 to 3 hours until the meat is fork-tender.
+Adjust time-based on roast thickness.

-• To make the gravy, mix about ½ cup flour with ½ cup water and gradually stir into the pan on the stove over medium heat until it thickens.
-You may need to add more of the flour mixture or more water to get the desired consistency.
-Add salt and pepper to taste.
+• For the gravy, mix ½ cup flour with ½ cup water.
+Gradually stir into the pan on the stove over medium heat until it thickens.
+Adjust consistency with more flour mixture or water.
+Season with salt and pepper to taste.

-• Add the sliced round steak to a serving dish and top with ⅓ of the gravy.
-Toss the cubed round steak in with the remaining ⅔’s of the gravy.
-Divide in cubed meat and gravy in half and refrigerate or freeze in two Ziploc bags for two shortcut meals another day.
+• Serve sliced round steak in a dish, topped with ⅓ of the gravy.
+Toss cubed round steak with the remaining ⅔ of the gravy.
+Divide cubed meat and gravy, refrigerating or freezing in two Ziploc bags for shortcut meals another day.

 Video